deutschebank/fluxnova-docs-manual/content/update/rolling-update.md

 ## One Minor Releases Only

 It is only possible to update from one minor version to the next.
-For example, it is possible to update from `7.5.3` to `7.6.2` in a rolling fashion but it is not possible to update from `7.5.3` to `7.7.2` in one go.
+For example, it is possible to update from `1.0.3` to `1.1.2` in a rolling fashion but it is not possible to update from `1.0.3` to `1.2.2` in one go.

-## Required Version

-Rolling updates are not possible prior to Version `7.5`.
-Or in other words: the first update that can be done in the way described on this page is the update from version `7.5.x` to `7.6.y`.